 When considering how best to promote this, Texaco decided to carry out a rebranding program to modernise its image and at the same time, produce a visually desirable, clean tank truck to deliver oil and gasoline.

-The company engaged the services of two industrial design firms owned by Walter Dorwin Teague and Norman Bel Geddes to work on the design brief.
+It is suggested that the company engaged the services of two industrial design firms owned by Walter Dorwin Teague and Norman Bel Geddes to work on the design brief.

 The ensuing corporate identity program saw the creation of the Texaco red T-star logo, new service station architectural designs and colour schemes, new white uniform styles and the famous large “TEXACO” block lettering that was affixed to the sides of the streamlined tank trucks.